computational-expression/practice_activity/README.md

    ```

 5. **Verify on GitHub**:
-   - Go to your repository on GitHub
+   - Go to your repository on GitHub's website
    - Refresh the page
    - You should see your new Python files

-### 🎯 Git Challenge
+### Git Challenge
 Practice the complete workflow:

 1. Make a small change to one of your Python files (add a comment)